 - We will ensure the festival team are well briefed, sensitive and proactive to support all attendees.

 - We can arrange some assistance with putting up tents, this will be limited and will need to be pre-booked.

 - A highly professional medical and welfare team will be onsite 24 hours a day.

 - The site has some quieter areas away from the noise of the main arena.

-Due to our size and our site lay out we sadly can not currently provide:
+Due to the nature of the show and site we cannot currently provide:

-- Any captions for any of the demonstrations, activities or music performances
+- Captions or BSL signing for demonstrations, activities or music performances